floriantoenjes/real-time-react-chat-app/README.md

 * create chat groups with multiple users and exchange messages.
 * clean up or delete chats.
 * receive messages and see if they have been read in real time.
+* edit their profiles, look at other user's profiles
+* send images

 ### Technical Details